 While 2015’s infection rate had reached a low of 100.8 per 100,000, 2016’s rate went up to 136.7 per 100,000 of the population.

 It is interesting to note that there is quite a difference between the US total average and the Denver average.

 While the Denver’s 2016 average was 136.7 as noted above, the US average for the same year was much higher, at 162.2.
 For the year 2016, the United States had an of 162.2 per 100,000 people, a 10.4 percent increase from the previous year.

 Another indication of Denver’s success in combating STDs is in the low infection rate for Syphilis.

-This continues a 3-year positive trend where the rate was 16.4 in 2012 and 14.2 in 2013.
+The infection rates in Denver was 10.8 in 2014 and 15.1 in 2015.
 Recent investments into improving public health are certainly paying off.